 LONDON — Nine years after former KGB agent Alexander Litvinenko drank radioactive tea at a London hotel, an inquiry into his death ended Friday with his widow claiming President Vladimir Putin ordered the killing — and Moscow accusing Britain of politicizing the probe.

-Litvinenko, a KGB officer-turned-Kremlin critic, died in 2006, three weeks after drinking tea laced with radioactive polonium-210 at a London hotel.
-On his deathbed, Litvinenko blamed Russian President Vladimir Putin of ordering his assassination — a claim Moscow denies.
+Litvinenko, who fled to London in 2000 and became a fierce critic of Putin, died three weeks after drinking tea laced with radioactive polonim-210.
+On his deathbed, he accused Putin of ordering his assassination — a claim Moscow denies.

 His death continues to be an irritant in worsening relations between the two countries.
 And despite a six-month inquiry that heard from 62 witnesses, putting anyone on trial for the killing remains a remote prospect.

 Outside London's Royal Courts of Justice, Marina Litvinenko said the inquiry had revealed that "my husband was killed by agents of the Russian state ... and this could not have happened without the knowledge and consent of Mr. Putin."